-The results of the fact-finding investigation will be set out in a formal investigative report which will include the requirements listed above and a credibility determination of the victim, accused, and witnesses.
+The results of the fact-finding investigation will be set out in a formal investigative report, which will include the requirements listed above and a credibility determination of the victim, accused, and witnesses.

-Reporting to State Chancellor's Office:
+Reporting to California Community Colleges Chancellor's Office:

 The District considers all sexual misconduct complaints to be formal complaints.
-The Vice President of Human Resources must notify the State Chancellor's Office of any sexual misconduct complaints.
-Upon completing the investigation, the District shall forward to the Chancellor's Office a copy of the investigative report and administrative determination and to the complainant a copy or summary of the investigative report and administrative determination.
+The Director of Diversity, Compliance, and Title IX must notify the State Chancellor's Office of any sexual misconduct complaints.
+Upon completing the investigation, the District shall forward to the California Community Colleges Chancellor's Office a copy of the investigative report and administrative determination and to the parties a copy or summary of the investigative report and administrative determination.